AlissonMachadoDev/.github/profile/README.md

 ## Hi there 👋

-Welcome to my personal organization, here you can find my personal projects where I put my knowledges in practice.<br/>
+Welcome to my personal organization, here you can find my personal projects where I put my knowledges in practice.
+As my previously projects was enterprise privates projects, here I can show what I can do.<br/>

 Why an organization?
 Just to integrate with some tools, like Jira, that needs an organization to be integrated.<br/>